 The Union Combined Parish is a multisite United Methodist congregation committed to love and liberation—historically Black, multicultural, and LGBTQ+ empowering.

 Union's story begins in 1769 when a group of African American believers began meeting for study and worship in Beacon Hill.
-As the faith community grew, they requested their first pastor, Rev. Samuel Snowden—a former slave turned abolitionist—and founded the Mary Street Meeting House.
+As the faith community grew, they requested their first pastor, the Rev. Samuel Snowden—a former slave turned abolitionist—and founded the Mary Street Meeting House.

 Soon, the faith community outgrew the Meeting House and built a larger church that began a station along the Underground Railroad.
 The congregation followed the migration of Boston's Black population from Beacon Hill to Roxbury, and eventually to its current home on Columbus Ave. in Boston's South End taking the name "Union."